 I don't know how to make someone else want to take those steps, to care more about the wider world community of plants and animals, human and nonhuman.
-Why one person cares about all life, another cares only about their social group, and still another cares only about their own ego, is still largely a mystery.
+Why one person cares about all life, another cares only about their social group, and another cares only about their own ego, is still largely a mystery.
 What I think we do know is the general direction which leads us out of our myopic abyss.

 Realise your power as an individual

 Most people I meet realise that the world could be a better place.
-Why people do not make positive changes in their lives that would address that is a complicated issue, but I would like to speak on one aspect I think is important, our perceived powerlessness.
+Why people do not make positive changes in their lives that would address that is a complicated issue, but I would like to speak on one aspect I think is important - our perceived powerlessness.

-However much we are taught in our history lessons that money, force and wealth rule our world, when we stand back and look at the broader scope of history many of the people who have really changed the thinking of our civilisation in enduring ways have been individuals and groups of people who have come from humble places.
-Sometimes persecuted outcasts in their own time, their once impossibly radical ideas have eventually come to be seen by the culture that shunned them as self evident.
+However much we are taught in our history lessons that money, force and wealth rule our world when we stand back and look at the broader scope of history many of the people who have really changed the thinking of our civilisation in enduring ways have been individuals and groups of people who have come from humble places.
+Sometimes persecuted outcasts in their own time, their once impossibly radical ideas have eventually come to be seen by the culture that shunned them as self-evident.
 The power of ideas like democracy, equality, justice, are ideas people are still persecuted for having in some parts of the world.
 The once radical, unthinkable idea that each of us should have an equal say in how we are governed has repeatedly proved more forceful than powerful interests who have tried to suppress it.
 This teaches us that we shouldn't mistake the status quo for an inevitability.

-The way an individual can make significant change in the world is by connecting with others who share their general vision.
-Those we might call "great" individuals in our past who have made positive change, represent a shared ideal that is rarely purely sourced from them alone, they merely become the embodiment of that idea.
+The way an individual can make a significant change in the world is by connecting with others who share their general vision.
+Those we might call "great" individuals in our past who have made a positive change represent a shared ideal that is rarely purely sourced from them alone, they merely become the embodiment of that idea.
 It is the movements of many individuals which support figureheads and lift them up to greatness, when perhaps for generations equal souls had laboured in historical darkness to lay the groundwork required to arrive at the point of mass societal change.
 The tides of history are deep and are rarely controlled or resisted by any single person.
 The power to make change rests with the many, individuals who in their schools, workplaces, families, social groups, do the unacclaimed work, creating the ideological space for a progressive idea to be accepted.
 History forgets the many who struggle in obscurity, but they are its foundation.

 We are changing the world with our every action, good or bad, they ripple out into the world in ways we cannot always easily perceive.
-Thinking otherwise may be a convenient way to avoid the responsibility inherent in the example we set in our lives.
+Believing we are powerless may be a convenient way to avoid the responsibility inherent in the example we set in our lives.
 We know that perhaps the most powerful driver of individual behaviour is the influence others have on how an individual interprets the world.
 As we obediently walk through lives that we didn't choose, we are making it that much harder for others to resist doing the same.
 By being the change we want to see in the world, we open peoples minds to another possibility for themselves.

 We all have enormous latent potential for good within us, that our world is crying out for, and by realising that which is within us we can heal the world, and perhaps even ourselves.